ProgUn1corn/Qlourie_Astral_R/README.md

 ![Astral_R](Docs/17.jpg)
 ## Damper and Spring
 - CTM Racing mono-tube MSR80 3Way dampers for gravel, MSR60 3Way dampers for tarmac
-- Around 310mm of travel on gravel damper
+- Around 310mm of travel on gravel damper, around 210mm of travel on tarmac damper
 - Hydraulic bump stop equipped on MSR80, hard bump stop on MSR60, hard rebound stop on both MSR80 and MSR60
-- LRS (Load Release System) implemented for faster wheel extension when no load is applied to the wheel
+- LRS implemented for faster wheel extension when no load is applied to the wheel
 - HS (High Speed) and LS (Low Speed) bump, rebound, 3WAY adjustable
 - 56 levels of LS bump, 56 levels of rebound, 28 levels of HS bump adjustment
 - Spring rates (needs experiment):